Cosmo121/Cosmo121/README.md

 </div>

 ---
 I'm a systems engineer working at [Avidxchange][Avidxchange].
-Currently dabbling in a mix of technology infrastructure and teammate technology.
+Currently dabbling in a mix of technology infrastructure and modern work solutions.

 [Avidxchange]:https://avidxchange.com